Vacation Rental Liability: What Every Owner Needs To Know

 Animal and Pet Liability

 If you allow pets at your short-term rental or not, you have no control over the pets or animals that your guests encounter during their stay at your short-term rental.
-If a neighbor’s dog bites your guest, or a guest’s dog bites your neighbor, or there is a change encounter with wildlife, you’re getting mentioned in the lawsuit and you will want coverage.
+If a neighbor’s dog bites your guest, a guest’s dog bites your neighbor, or there’s a chance encounter with wildlife, you’re getting mentioned in the lawsuit and will want coverage.

 Communicable Disease